gauravv-kaushik/R-programming/README.md

 print(paste("Simulation 1: ", sim1))
 print(paste("Simulation 2: ", sim2))

-b) The results will differ each time the code is run.
+--b) The results will differ each time the code is run.
 This is because the simulation is random, and the binomial distribution is a discrete distribution, so the values can only take on integer values between 0 and n.
 The two simulations will have a similar shape, but the exact values will differ.

-c)
+--c)
 set.seed(1)
 p <- rnorm(n = 10, mean = 10, sd = 10)
 set.seed(0)
 q <- rnorm(n = 10, mean = 100, sd = 100)
 print(paste("Simulation 1: ", p))
 print(paste("Simulation 2: ", q))

-d) The two simulations will differ in their mean and standard deviation.
+--d) The two simulations will differ in their mean and standard deviation.
 The first simulation has a mean of 10 and a standard deviation of 10, while the second simulation has a mean of 100 and a standard deviation of 100.
 However, both simulations will be similar in their shape since they are both normal distributions.

-e) Both simulations are approximately normal, as the central limit theorem states that the sum of many independent, identically distributed random variables will be approximately normal.
+--e) Both simulations are approximately normal, as the central limit theorem states that the sum of many independent, identically distributed random variables will be approximately normal.
 In this case, each simulation is the sum of 10 independent, identically distributed random variables, so they will both be approximately normal.